aeife/blog/_posts/2016-01-30-unit-test-code-that-uses-css-modules.md

 Importing and using CSS in JavaScript has a lot of advantages.
 You don’t need to remember your CSS syntax because you access it via an object and your IDE can suggest existing (and only existing) rules.
 An even bigger advantage is that all your classes can automatically be prefixed and modified.
 This is possible, because you don’t reference your CSS via simple strings, but instead via references to the imported object.
 That is actually a big deal as you can easily realize locally scoped and modular CSS.

-The CSS Module spec is currently implemented via *css-loader*[^ css-loader] for Webpack[^ webpack], which is also the most common use case, although it’s not limited to this.
+The CSS Module spec is currently implemented via *css-loader*[^css-loader] for Webpack[^webpack], which is also the most common use case, although it’s not limited to this.
 Webpack and the *css-loader* handle the CSS imports, local scoping and automatic prefixing of class names.

 ## The Problem
 While this is all very cool, there is one problem a lot of people are having with *CSS Modules* and finding a solution can be surprisingly tricky.
 The problem is that JavaScript can’t handle CSS syntax.
 So when you are running unit tests, the test will try to import the CSS file without Webpack resolving the import before.
 Most likely this will result in an error looking something like this: